mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-01-11-journey-into-observability-telemetry.md

 ### The problems with logs and the inadequacy of metrics

-Now, I want to re-iterate there are other use-cases for logs and metrics. such as feedback mechanisms to other components of your infrastructure like load-balancer, auto-scalers and so on.
+Now, I want to re-iterate there are other use-cases for logs and metrics. such as feedback mechanisms to other components of your infrastructure like load-balancers, auto-scalers and so on.
 It's very likely, for example, that gauge metrics are more suitable and cost-effective for those purposes; this post focuses on what telemetry is best suited if you're trying to make your systems observable.
 So let's look at why logs and metrics are inadequate.

 - **metrics** There a few things that make metrics unsuitable for observability, but they come all come down to lack of context; and in observability context is everything.
 (1) metric systems usually don't allow for high-cardinality values.
 This means there's a limit on how many distinct values you are allowed to have for your tags.
 For example, adding the `hostname` is probably fine if you just have a few hundred hosts, but adding user ids is probably not okay.
 Effectively this restricts how you can later slice & dice your metrics when debugging things, making metrics suitable for alerting on known problems but bad at uncovering new ones.
 (2) metrics are pre-aggregated, which means a lot of information is thrown away; this is information you can't recover no matter how sophisticated your tooling might be.
 (3) metrics often rely on averages of averages to report values.
 For example, a requests/second metric will be averaged on the host and then again when aggregated by your metrics system; [Averages of averages can be deceiving](http://mathforum.org/library/drmath/view/52790.html).